bpucker/MybMonday/README.md

 Different MYBs and bHLHs can be involved in the MBW complex formation.
 The integration of different TFs allows specificity for different target genes.
 This complex is not only required for the regulation of the proanthocyanidin biosynthesis, but also plays a role in the development of trichomes and root hairs.

+### (4) MYBs are breeding targets ###

+> **_TWEET:_** MYBs are the target of breeding projects to improve fruits, vegetables, and ornamental plants.
+MYB1/10/110a are responsible for the red coloration of apple skin, foliage & fruit-flesh, respectively, by activating a pigment biosynthesis  #MybMonday (src: https://bit.ly/37OrRgb)

+As transcriptional regulators of entire biosnythesis pathways, MYBs are promising targets of breeding projects.
+The deactivation of a specific MYB and be used to shut down a pathway leading to undesired products.
+Additionally, the contruction of genetically modified plants, e.g. overexpressing certains MYBs, is an option to improve the crop quality by up-regulating desired pathways.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]MYB_Monday)